pmunoz-defontana/generative-ai-ml-latam-samples/blueprints/genai-marketing-campaigns/backend-img-generation/README.md

 * Python >= 3.10
 * Have deployed the **OpenSearch Roles Creation**
 * Have deployed the **Previous Campaigns Indexing Stack**
-* Have [access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) to the Claude 3.5 Sonnet, Titan Multimodal Embeddings, and Titan Image Generation V2 models
+* Have [access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) to the Amazon Nova Pro, Titan Multimodal Embeddings, and Amazon Nova Canvas models

 ## Setup